Scroll to see what's happening, and why it's solvable.

 The moves that actually fit the system:

-And it's already begun: Utah bought out US Magnesium's lake water, Compass Minerals donated 121,000 acre-feet, and the federal government has stepped in—a $60 million wetlands settlement, with $1 billion more requested in the budget (pending Congress).
+And it's already begun: Utah bought out US Magnesium's lake-water rights, Compass Minerals pledged 200,000+ acre-feet a year, and the federal government has stepped in—a $60 million wetlands settlement, with $1 billion more requested in the budget (pending Congress).

 You've seen what's wrong, and what works.
 Here's what's on the line: 2.6 million people—most of Utah—live downwind of the exposed lakebed, breathing dust laced with arsenic, mercury, and lead above EPA residential limits.
 The lake also feeds 10 million migrating birds and nearly half the world's brine shrimp.
 Its own industries run ~$1.9 billion a year—but the real stake is bigger: if the Wasatch Front turns unlivable, so does the heart of the state's economy.
 Doing nothing is a choice too.
 Nothing is not an option.